-- Fulfill the College's requirement that all candidates for graduation demonstrate mastery of computational and American English language skills and meet the College's General education requirements;
+Fulfill the College's requirement that all candidates for graduation demonstrate mastery of computational and American English language skills and meet the College's General education requirements;

-- Take a minimum of 24 credit hours in courses in the major at the 3000, 4000 or 5000-level.
-Specific majors may require more than the minimum 24 credits;
+Take a minimum of 24 credit hours in courses in the major at the 3000, 4000 or 5000-level (Specific majors may require more than the minimum 24 credits);

-- Complete 45 credits in courses at the 3000, 4000, or 5000-level toward overall degree requirements;
+Complete 45 credits in courses at the 3000, 4000, or 5000-level toward overall degree requirements; and

-- Fulfill the College's residency requirement.
+Fulfill the College's residency requirement.

 Transcripts for courses taken prior to the student's first semester at the College must be submitted to the Office of Enrollment Services as part of the admission procedure.
-In addition, you may conduct an unofficial review of those courses for which credit may be acceptable at Old Westbury and towards what college requirements they might meet by using the Course Equivalencies Credit Guide.

 Appeal of Transfer Credit Evaluation

-If you do not agree with the evaluation of your transfer credits you may appeal to the Transfer Articulation Manager in the Office of the Registrar.
+If you do not agree with the evaluation of your transfer credits you may appeal to the Director of Transfer Services in the Office of the Registrar.
 The appeal must be made in writing in the form of a letter or e-mail along with supporting documentation.
 The appeal letter must outline the reasons for the appeal and be submitted with a syllabus of the course(s) in question and any other documents that may support the appeal.
 You will receive a response to your appeal within 10 business days of the receipt of the appeal.

 Appeal letters and documents must be submitted to:

-SUNY College at Old Westbury
+SUNY Old Westbury